Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Oven Cycling Relay

 The oven cycling relay is located in the back of the range (older models).
-This relay is used
+This

 for turning on and off the bake and broil elements in the oven.